Azure/blobxfer/docs/01-installation.md

 # blobxfer Installation
-`blobxfer` is a pure Python package, however, some dependencies require a C compiler and supporting libraries if there is no binary wheel.
+`blobxfer` is a pure Python package, however, some dependencies require a C compiler and supporting libraries if there is no binary wheel for that dependency and your platform.
 Please follow the pre-requisites section first prior to invoking installation via `pip`.
-Alternatively, you can use the
-[blobxfer Docker image](https://hub.docker.com/r/alfpark/blobxfer/).
+Alternatively, you can use the [blobxfer Docker image](https://hub.docker.com/r/alfpark/blobxfer/).

 ## Pre-requisites